treeverse/lakeFS/README.md

 ## What is lakeFS

-lakeFS is an open source layer that delivers resilience and manageability to object-storage based data lakes.
+lakeFS is an open-source layer that delivers resilience and manageability to object-storage based data lakes.

-With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.

-lakeFS supports AWS S3 or Google Cloud Storage as its underlying storage service.
-It is API compatible with S3, and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.
+With lakeFS you can build repeatable, atomic, and versioned data lake operations - from complex ETL jobs to data science and analytics. lakeFS supports AWS S3 or Google Cloud Storage as its underlying storage service.
+It is API compatible with S3 and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

 <p align="center">